U.S. Personal Income & Spending (November 2024)

 - Consumer

-U.S. Personal Income and Spending Growth Picks Up in September
+U.S. Personal Income Growth Continues, While Spending Picks Up Pace in November

-- Accounting for inflation and taxes, real personal disposable income grew a modest 0.1% for a fourth consecutive month.
+- Accounting for inflation and taxes, real personal disposable income grew 0.2% m/m, slower than the 0.5% pace in the prior month.

-- The Fed's preferred inflation metric, the core PCE price deflator, rose 0.3% m/m – ahead of the market expectations for 0.2% increase.
-Year-over-year, core PCE inflation came in at 2.7%, unchanged for the third consecutive month.
+- Inflationary pressures eased off in November.
+The Fed's preferred inflation metric, the core PCE price deflator, rose 0.1% m/m, less than the 0.3% m/m increase seen in October.
+Year-over-year, core PCE inflation was 2.8% in November, unchanged from the prior month.

 Key Implications